AndrewJBiggins/pokerstars-tech-test-AB/README.md

 # part 1
-# these Scenarios are best view able in the following feature files
+These Scenarios are best viewable in the following feature files

-# highlights.feature
+highlights.feature

-# results.feature
+results.feature

     Feature: Homepage functionality
     In order to consider making bets on upcoming sporting events as a sportsbook user
     I want to be able to see the odds of upcoming events